opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

 segments.version_map_memory_in_bytes | Integer | The total amount of memory used by all version maps, in bytes. segments.fixed_bit_set_memory_in_bytes | Integer | The total amount of memory used by fixed bit sets, in bytes.
-Fixed bit sets are used for nested objects and join fields. segments.max_unsafe_auto_id_timestamp | Integer | The timestamp for the most recently retired indexing request, in milliseconds since the epoch. segments.segment_replication | Object | Segment replication statistics for all primary shards when segment replication is enabled on the node. segments.segment_replication.max_bytes_behind | Integer | The maximum number of bytes behind the primary replica. segments.segment_replication.total_bytes_behind | Integer | The total number of bytes behind the primary replicas. segments.segment_replication.max_replication_lag | Integer | The maximum amount of time, in milliseconds, taken by a replica to catch up to its primary. segments.segment_replication.pressure | Object | Statistics related to segment replication backpressure. segments.segment_replication.pressure.total_rejections | Integer | The total number of requests rejected due to segment replication backpressure. segments.remote_store | Object | Statistics about remote segment store operations. segments.remote_store.upload | Object | Statistics related to uploads to the remote segment store. segments.remote_store.upload.total_upload_size | Object | The amount of data, in bytes, uploaded to the remote segment store.
+Fixed bit sets are used for nested objects and join fields. segments.max_unsafe_auto_id_timestamp | Integer | The timestamp for the most recently retired indexing request, in milliseconds since the epoch. segments.segment_replication | Object | Segment replication statistics for all primary shards when segment replication is enabled on the node. segments.remote_store | Object | Statistics about remote segment store operations. segments.remote_store.upload | Object | Statistics related to uploads to the remote segment store. segments.remote_store.upload.total_upload_size | Object | The amount of data, in bytes, uploaded to the remote segment store.